nextcloud/recognize/README.md

 This app temporarily stores files to be recognized in /tmp.
 If you're using docker, you might find that adding an additional volume for /tmp speeds things up and eases the burden on your disk:

+⚠️⚠️⚠️ Make sure that your RAM is big enough to store big files.
+Otherwise public uploads will fail.

 `docker run`: Add `--mount type=tmpfs,destination=/tmp:exec` to command line.